TacticalMask/swimfit-website/README.md

 # J3 Swim Fit Website Starter

-This repository contains an initial static website implementation and asset organisation plan for the J3 Swim Fit learn-to-swim school located at the Shoppes of Maraval, Trinidad.
+This repository contains two static website experiences for the J3 Swim Fit learn-to-swim school located at the Shoppes of Maraval, Trinidad:

-## Project Goals

-- Present a welcoming, modern landing page that highlights comfort, safety, and stroke development.
-- Share class schedules, programme overviews, frequently asked questions, and contact information sourced from the client’s brief.
-- Provide an easy call to action linking to the existing Google Form registration.
-- Organise assets and code so that future updates remain straightforward for the client or supporting developers.
+- **Single-page experience**: the original landing page that combines programme highlights, schedule snapshots, FAQs, and a registration call-to-action in one scrollable view.
+- **Multipage experience**: an alternative build that splits the content across dedicated Home, About, Schedule & FAQ, Contact/Registration, and Blog pages while reusing the same messaging and data.

 ## Folder Structure